VeryGoodOpenSource/dart_frog/docs/docs/deploy/clever-cloud.md

 - Add billing information

 :::caution
-As any PaaS service you might need to check the price before going on.
+As with any PaaS service you should check the pricing before continuing.
 Clever Cloud has a transparent pricing policy depending on the runtime type and size, see the [Clever Cloud Pricing Page](https://www.clever-cloud.com/pricing/).
 :::

 You might be able to do everything in the console, but for this tutorial, we will use the [Clever Cloud CLI](https://www.clever-cloud.com/doc/reference/clever-tools/getting_started/), so you'll have to install it on your computer.